 After returning to India in 1891, Gandhi struggled to make his living as a lawyer.
+He was very shy and had trouble cross-examining witnesses.
 He froze during his first case and ran out of the courtroom.
-Unable to find work after that, he got a one-year contract to work as a lawyer in South Africa.
+Unable to find work after that, he returned to Rajkot, where he drafted petitions for litigants.
+When he sparked the displeasure of a British officer, he got a one-year contract to work as a lawyer in South Africa.
 Arriving there in 1893, he was stunned by the discrimination and segregation Indian immigrants faced.
 Then, on June 7, 1893, a white man complained of his presence in a first-class railway car, even though he had a ticket.
 He refused to move to the back of the train and was forced off at the next station.
-That act of civil disobedience revealed to him his true calling - to fight discrimination - "root out the disease and suffer hardships in the process."
+That act of civil disobedience revealed to him his true calling - to fight discrimination, "root out the disease and suffer hardships in the process."